A complete walkthrough on how to use nnUNet to build powerful medical imaging segmentation models

 Welcome to our deep dive into nnUNetv2, the renowned neural network framework specifically designed for medical image segmentation.
 Whether you’re a seasoned researcher or just starting your journey in medical imaging, this guide will try to give you the knowledge and tools to harness the full potential of nnUNet.

-Note: I will be using terms nnUNet and nnUNetv2 interchangeably.
+Note: I will be using the terms nnUNet and nnUNetv2 interchangeably.
 But in reality, I am covering the latest version of nnUNet, namely version 2.

 Hardware requirements